itzaddddd/DeviceList/README.md

-Create device list of MakerPlayground
+Create a device list of MakerPlayground